 Are there more of less agencies in the U.S?
 There continues to be a consolidation of the agency industry.
-Why?
-There are many possibilities; however, some could be accounted for poor internal succession planning or just poor business practices than because of our competitors outside of the agency industry.
-What is a fact, our owners are ‘aging out’ without properly preparing their successors.
+But that is more accounted for because of poor internal succession planning and poor business practices than because of our competitors outside of the agency industry.
+Our owners are ‘aging out’ without properly preparing their successors.
 And some owners who cannot bear to control their costs are forced to merge in order to continue in the business because 1) they took too much out of the agency every year, and 2) they couldn’t say no (to employees, to producers, and to vendors).
-Instead of learning how to become more productive and doing with less, they run themselves right out of business.
+Instead of learning how to become more productive and doing with less, they “costed” themselves out of business.

 How do we know that these are the reasons?
 We are directly involved in many consolidations, succession plans and perpetuation plans every year and, because of our Composite Groups, we learn about many more every year.

-So our answer to the question about whether the agency system is ‘healthy’ is a resounding YES!
-Not only is it healthy, but it is building very sound businesses locally, regionally and nationally, urban, suburban and rural in scope.
+So our answer to the question about whether the agency system is ‘healthy’ is a resounding yes!
+Not only is it healthy but it is building very sound businesses both local, regional and national, in urban, suburban and rural settings.

-The common indicators that Agency Consulting Group see in Survivor Agencies is:
+The common indicators that we see in Survivor Agencies is:

 1. They invest in their future.
 They buy the best people they can, and they pay them fairly.

 3. They are making friends with older agents through their association membership and continuously “market” to them for the eventuality of their retirements.
 They are often using our Contingency Buy/Sell Agreements to provide a no obligation means of securing a fair price in the event that something happens to the older agents.

 4. They do not sit in their offices every day.
 They are either selling insurance or are visiting their clients to keep them close to the agency.